cgfm/internxt-cli_rclone/README.md

 - **Environment Variable**: `LOG_LEVEL`
 - **JSON Key**: `log.level`
 - **Description**: This variable sets the log level for the application.
-The default log level is `info`, which means that only informational messages and above (like warnings and errors) will be logged.
+The default log level is `notice`, which means that only informational messages and above (like warnings and errors) will be logged.
 - **Possible Values**:
   - `fine`: Very detailed logging, useful for debugging.
   - `debug`: Less detailed than `fine`, but still verbose.
-  - `info`: General information about the application's operations (default).
+  - `notice`: General information about the application's operations (default).
   - `error`: Only error messages are logged.

   It's recommended to set the log level using the environment variable.
-If not set, the application will log entries at the default level (`info`) until the JSON configuration file is loaded.
+If not set, the application will log entries at the default level (`notice`) until the JSON configuration file is loaded.

 ### Log File Management